MediaComem/comem-travel-log-ionic-setup/README.md

 so we convert the Promise to an Observable before returning it.

 You can now update the `logIn()` method to persist the API's authentication response with the new `saveAuth()` method.
-To do that, use RxJS's [`delayWhen`][rxjs-delay-when] operator, which allows us to delay an Observable stream until another Observable emits
+To do that, use RxJS's [`delayWhen`][rxjs-delay-when] operator, which allows us to delay an Observable stream (in this case, the one that indicates our user is authenticated) until another Observable emits
 (in this case, the one that saves the authentication response):

 ```ts